ad-astra-video/livepeer-app-pipelines/byoc-stream/README.md

 - **Real-time Updates**: Modify prompts and resolution while streaming

 #### **Custom Parameters**
-- Add parameters that will be sent to the WHIP ingest endpoint to configure the stream at startup
+- Add parameters that will be sent to the stream start endpoint to configure the stream at startup
-- If sending mid stream, will update the configurable parameters mid stream.
+- If sending updates, stream will update the configurable parameters while stream running.
 This will vary with each pipeline.
 See the `update_params` function in `worker/worker.py` to see what is updateable.
-For video-analysis, the chat history length, max new tokens and user prompt are configurable mid stream.
+For video-analysis, the chat history length, max new tokens and user prompt are configurable while stream is running.

 #### **Advanced Features**
 - **Connection Status Indicators**: